Sunlitt/Sunlitt-AppStore/README.md

 The clean and minimal interface will ensure an outstanding and intuitive experience.
 If you need more control, you can access Focus Mode to discover the sun direction everywhere in the world.
 You can pin your position around the world to discover the sun direction in a specific moment, in that specific place.

-With Litt you also have the opportunity to keep track of the sun direction during the phases of sunrise, golden hour and sunset.
+With Sunlitt you also have the opportunity to keep track of the sun direction during the phases of sunrise, golden hour and sunset.

 ## Technologies
 - Swift